Published June 28, 2023

 End Class

-In the code above, we have defined an abstract PdfContent
+In the code above, an abstract PdfContent

-class with an abstract method called RenderHtml
+class is defined with an abstract method called RenderHtml

 .
 The InvoiceContent